Finally master what vs which grammar rules with help from this article!

 1) Than vs Then

 “Than” vs “then” are two commonly confused words with different meanings.
 “Than” is a conjunction used to compare two things.
+This is very similar to the everyones or everyone’s grammar rules.
 “Then” is usually an adverb that indicates time.

 Here are two examples: